openmrs/openmrs-contrib-itsm-terraform/README.md

 # Description
 This repository is the definition of OpenMRS community infrastructure (infra-as-code).
-We are using terraform to generate network infra, Openstack VMs (Jetstream IU and TACC), DNS and backup resources.
+We are using terraform to generate network infra, Openstack VMs (Jetstream), DNS and backup resources.

 You can also check <https://github.com/bmamlin/jetstream-api-cli.git> to check the results in Openstack.